FAQs - Frequently Asked Questions

 What age should I spay or neuter my dog?
 What if they are a large breed?

-This is a complex question without a simple answer.
-For the majority of dogs, spay and neuter is recommended prior to 6 months of age.
+This is a complex question without a simple “one-size-fits-all” answer.
+For the majority of dogs, spay and neuter is recommended prior to 6 months of age, before sexual maturity.
 If your dog will be less than 45 pounds (when fully grown), spay/neuter before 6 months is best.
-If your dog will be larger than 45 pounds, it depends…
+If your dog will be larger than 45 pounds, there are more variables that may factor into your decision.
+At Operation Pawsible, we see the impact of major health issues associated with un-spayed and un-neutered animals, and understand the stress on our area shelters.
+Therefore, we are strong proponents of early spay/neuter prior to 6 months, regardless of your dog’s adult weight.
+Surgery is faster and recovery is much easier when spay/neuter is performed prior to 6 months of age, and with fewer complications and less time under anesthesia.

 What age is best to spay or neuter my cat?

-How can you offer surgery at a lower cost than my regular vet?
+How can you offer surgery at a lower cost than my regular veterinarian?

 We have streamlined our services, reduced overhead, and focus ONLY ony surgery.
-Due to our focus on surgery only, we are able to perform more surgeries per day and lower the costs for you.
+Due to our focus on surgery, we are able to perform more surgeries per day and lower the costs for you.
+Our doctors have specialized training in advanced spay & neuter techniques that enable us to perform surgery with efficient and safe methods.
 Your primary vet is still an invaluable resource for your pet’s future health!

 Medical / Surgical Questions: